 Objective Biomechanics: TMJ, atlas joints, vestibular disorders & migraines

-This is the fourth and final part of my course line.
-You must have attended the ‘Fundamental structure’, ‘Scapular & glenohumeral mechanics’ and ‘Nerve entrapment syndromes’ courses prior to attending this one.
+This is the fourth and final part of my education line.
+You must have attended the ‘Fundamental structure’, ‘Scapular & glenohumeral mechanics’ and ‘Nerve entrapment syndromes’ classes prior to attending this one.

 Learn how to identify and treat (some of these elements are covered more in depth in the later classes):